 Best Regions for Kids

-Capital attractions include a bridge guarded by dragons, a castle reached by funicular, a zoo, the House of Experiments and a mega-waterpark.
+The capital's attractions include a bridge guarded by dragons, a castle reached by funicular, a zoo, the House of Experiments and a mega-waterpark.
+For the littlest ones (and their parents), there's even a 'public living room' with workshops, crafts, puppet shows and so on.

 - Eastern Slovenia

-More castles, forest trails, waterparks, and uncrowded ski areas.
+Castles, forest trails, massive water parks and uncrowded ski areas.

 Slovenia for Kids